-If you are on blood thinning medications please inform your doctor or the renal access nurse as you may need to stop these medications before the procedure.
-You will be asked to sign a consent form prior to the procedure.
+If you are on blood thinning medications like warfarin, aspirin or clopidogrel, please inform your doctor.
+You will be informed by the doctor or the renal access nurse if you need to stop any of these medications before the procedure.
+You will always be asked to sign a consent form prior to the procedure.
 This confirms that you understand the risks and benefits of the procedure and have given your permission for it to go ahead.

 What will happen?

-The procedure will usually take place in the procedure room on the Renal Ward or sometimes in the X-ray department.
+The procedure will usually take place in the procedure room on the Renal Ward at the Hull Royal Infirmary.
 You will be asked to lie on your back; the trolley you are lying on may be tilted so that your head is slightly below your feet.
 As routine, you will be attached to the ECG monitor, (which is a device that monitors heart activity) and a probe will also be placed on your finger to measure oxygen levels and if indicated you may be given oxygen during the procedure.

 Local anaesthetic will be injected into your skin, which stings a little at first.
 Once your skin is numb, more local anaesthetic is injected around the vein.
 The doctor will find the exact position of the vein using an ultrasound scan.
 You should feel some pressure but should not feel any pain.
 Please inform the doctor/nurse if you have any pain.